 Love locks are appearing on bridges all over the world.
 We found these in Paris and Amsterdam.
-A romantic gesture made by couples who want their love to be locked together forever.
+What was once a romantic gesture made by couples who want their love to be locked together forever, is now a nuisance that countries are trying to stop.

 (A list of our favorite tips for traveling with a camera is included at the end of this blog) One of the highlights of visiting Paris is lunch at Au Pied de Cochon – the perfect Parisian brasserie.